kguyaux/tvpaint_export/README.md

 I tested the code with some tvpaint-files, from tvpaint-versions 9, 10 & 11.
 There might be some specific cases of datastorage that need to be resolved.
 If you encounter errors, then let me know or file an issue.

+### Dependencies(python)
+- opencv-python
+- numpy

 ### TODO:
+- To be able to process layer- and image-arguments as a list.
-- compositing; being able to merge layers.
+- compositing; being able to merge(blend) layers.
-- Make use of (tile)caching to make it faster.
 - handle multiple clips and scenes.
 I don't have example-tvp-projects that contain multiple scenes/clips.
 Expect errors when your project has those.
 I need an example to fix the code for this, so If someone has an example-tvpp with multiple clips/scenes and can send it to me then that would be nice :-)

 ### Usage: